What We do

-8th Day Coffee is a social enterprise whose goal is to empower the lives of vulnerable and marginalized women in Denver by providing transformational employment opportunities, community, and cultivating pathways to achieve goals and dreams.
+8th Day Coffee is a social enterprise whose goal is to empower the lives of women in Denver by providing transformational employment opportunities and community while cultivating pathways to achieve goals and dreams.
 We will fulfill our people-centered mission by providing employment opportunities to teen and single mothers and survivors of domestic and sexual violence survivors, including human trafficking.
 We will hire, train, and educate them.
 We will provide them with a stable job and income that will free them from exploitation.
 In turn, we will provide the highest quality of coffee and baked goods in Denver served with exceptional customer service.
 We want to be the positive change our city needs, for the good of our communities... and the world.

 The 8th day is for kicking back with a good book or changing the world over a cup of coffee.
 The 8th day is about creating a place where good things happen, and at 8th Day Coffee every day is the 8th day.